STARS Bylaws

 Article IX.
 Parliamentary Authority

-The rules in the latest edition of Sturgis’ Standard Code of Parliamentary Procedure shall govern the Section in all cases to which they are applicable, provided they are not inconsistent with the Bylaws of this Section, the Reference and User Services Association, or the American Library Association.
+The rules of parliamentary procedure adopted by the STARS Executive Committee govern the Section in all cases to which they are applicable and consistent with the Bylaws of this Section, the Reference and User Services Association, and the American Library Association.

 Section 1.
 Proposals.

-Amendments to the Bylaws shall be proposed by the Executive Committee or by written petition of not less than ten members of the Section.
+Amendments to the Bylaws are proposed by the Executive Committee or by written petition to the Executive Committee by at least 10 members of the Section.

 Section 2.
 Notice.

-The complete text of any proposed amendment shall accompany a ballot in accordance with ALA voting procedures.
-In cases where a vote is to be taken at a scheduled meeting of the Section, the text of any proposed amendment shall be distributed to the membership of the Section not less than 30 days before the meeting at which it is to be acted upon.
+The complete text of any proposed amendment must accompany the ballot in accordance with ALA voting procedures.
+In addition, the text of the proposed amendment must be distributed to Section members at least 30 days before the election at which it is to be voted upon.

 Section 3.
 Voting.

-Unless otherwise specified, amendments to the Bylaws shall become effective upon their approval by the membership.
+Unless otherwise specified, amendments to the Bylaws take effect immediately upon their approval by the membership.

 Article XI.
 Adoption and Review

-These Bylaws shall be adopted and take effect immediately upon their approval by a two-thirds majority of those members voting during the American Library Association annual elections.
+These Bylaws are adopted and take effect immediately upon their approval by a two-thirds majority of those members voting during the American Library Association annual elections.
 They may be reviewed as needed after adoption in a process determined by the Executive Committee.